tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 * Binding functions to variables
 * Higher-order functions

-are sufficient for us to explore a paradigm called functional programming.
+are sufficient for us to explore a paradigm called *functional programming*.
 In the functional programming paradigm the primary model of computation is through the evaluation of functions.
-While JavaScript (and many---but not all, as we shall see---other languages inspired by the functional paradigm) do not enforce it, true functional programming mandates the functions be pure in the sense of not causing side effects.
-Side effects are changes to state outside of the result returned by the function directly.
+While JavaScript (and many---but not all, as we shall see---other languages inspired by the functional paradigm) do not enforce it, true functional programming mandates the functions be pure in the sense of not causing *side effects*.

+## Side Effects

+Side effects of a function are changes to state outside of the result explicitly returned by the function.

+Examples of side-effects from inside a function:

+* changing the value of a variable declared outside the function scope
+  - mutating global state in this way can cause difficult to diagnose bugs: for example, an effective debugging strategy is dividing the program up into little pieces which can easily be proven correct or unit tested - sources of side-effects deep inside functions are a hidden form of coupling making such a strategy very difficult.
+* printing to the console changing the state of the world in such a way can also be dangerous
+  - for example, filling a disk with log messages is a good way to crash the whole computer!.

+In languages without compilers that specifically guard against them, side effects can occur:

+* intentionally through sloppy coding practices, where a misguided programmer may think it's more convenient to have a function do multiple things at once;
+* unintentially, for example by accidently setting a global variable instead of a local one.

+We'll see more examples in actual code below.

-# Function Purity vs Side Effects
+## Function Purity vs Side Effects

 A *pure function*: